jehaj/pomodorotimer/README.md

 RustRover ([link](https://www.jetbrains.com/rust/)) is a good IDE if that is something you want.

 ## Dependencies
-Cargo handles most of it, but
+Cargo handles most of it, except

 - SQLite